General (scope, time limits)

 The aforementioned AMIF-funded pilot project on legal aid, which was carried out up until 31 January 2021, also covered assistance in the preparation of appeals before the court.
 As mentioned above, it ended on 31 July 2021.

 Otherwise, for regular applicants on appeal, national legal aid arrangements only provide for state-funded legal assistance and representation after a court case has been initiated, i.e. after the appeal has been drafted and lodged.
-As a result, asylum seekers rely entirely on NGOs for their access to the court, namely for drafting and lodging the appeal.
+As a result, asylum seekers rely entirely on NGOs or private practitioners for their access to the court, namely for drafting and lodging the appeal.

 [1] Article 75 (1) LAR.